The Spheroidal Analog Method for Modeling Irregular Porous Aggregates: Discussion

 \section{Discussion}

-The present study demonstrates that the optical properties of irregular, porous aggregates can be approximated by the ``spheroidal analogue method'' (SAM): the irregular aggregate, with solid volume $V_\solid$, is modeled by a homogeneous spheroid, characterized by a dielectric function obtained from the Bruggeman EMT.
+The present study demonstrates that the optical properties of irregular, porous aggregates can be approximated by the ``spheroidal analog method'' (SAM): the irregular aggregate, with solid volume $V_\solid$, is modeled by a homogeneous spheroid.
 The SAM prescribes the volume $(4/3)\pi ab^2$ and axial ratio $a/b$ of the spheroid from $V_\solid$ and simple geometric measures ($\poromacro,\Asymm,\Stretch$) of the aggregate's shape (see Appendix \ref{app:geom}).
-The relatively simple geometry of the spheroidal analogue enables efficient computational methods \citep[e.g.,][]{Voshchinnikov+Farafonov_1993} to be used to calculate cross sections for scattering and absorption of electromagnetic radiation.
+The dielectric function is obtained from the Bruggeman EMT for porosity $\poromacro$.
+The relatively simple geometry of the spheroidal analog enables efficient computational methods \citep[e.g.,][]{Voshchinnikov+Farafonov_1993} to be used to calculate cross sections for scattering and absorption of electromagnetic radiation.

 Twelve irregular aggregate shapes were studied, with $0.53<\poromacro<0.84$.
 For $\aeff=0.25\micron$, the SAM extinction cross sections are generally accurate to within $\sim 10\%$ (see Figure \ref{fig:PhiPSA}), permitting a quick test of whether a given irregular shape could account for the observed polarization of starlight.